rhomobile/rhomobile-docs/eb/en/edge/api/audiocapture.md

 ###General

 On Quitting of the Application, Android will save the data in the file and gracefully exit.
+In Android, during suspend/resume or screen timeout the audio will keep on recording.